-- Dark - The Power Of Darkness, Casting a Shadow and Necromancy, specifically.
+- Dark - Casting a Shadow and Necromancy, specifically.
 Subcategories consist of being able to see enemy weak points (Spiral) and being able to see the enviroment around you when vision can't do the job.
 (Presence)

 - Luna - Lunacy and Hard Light (except purple), and is described as the combination of Light and Dark.
 Subcategories consist of control over time, barriers and healing, along with being able to remove your body parts and control them (Limb Liberation) and control other people through puppetry (Dead Man's Dance)

 - Earth - Dishing Out Dirt and Green Thumb at the same time.
 Its subcategories consists of the most broken skill out of all the elements, which is using raw Earth power to break through enemy defenses (Breaker) and using Earth power to boost your own endurancy.
 (Defender)

 - Flame - Playing with Fire.
 Its subcategories consist of being able to touch or even dive into (in the case of lava) superheated sources without any negative effects (Infinite Degree) and being able to make your fire stronger, as shown by its ascendance into hotter shades of colors.
 (Pyrokinetics)

 - Frost - An Ice Person and Making a Splash respectiveably, due to it mixing together Ice and Water.
 Subcategories consist of being able to breathe underwater (Aquatics) and being able to turn water into ice and vice-versa.
 (Hydro-Puppetry)